Huang Tsung-hao

-Huang Tsung-hao (born 22 November 1999) is a Taiwanese tennis player.

-Huang has a career high ATP singles ranking of world No. 474 achieved on 29 September 2025 and a career high ATP doubles ranking of No. 160 achieved on 17 November 2025.
+Huang Tsung-hao (黃琮豪, born 22 November 1999) is a Taiwanese tennis player.
+Huang has a career high ATP singles ranking of world No. 474 achieved on 29 September 2025 and a doubles ranking of No. 153 achieved on 23 February 2026.

 Huang represents Chinese Taipei at the Davis Cup, where he has a win-loss record of 1–2.

 Career

-Huang has won one ATP Challenger doubles title at the 2025 Cranbrook Tennis Classic with Hsu Yu-hsiou.
+Huang won the ATP Challenger doubles title at the 2025 Cranbrook Tennis Classic and reached the final at the 2025 Lexington Open with Hsu Yu-hsiou.